oVirt/ovirt-site/source/release/4.4.3/index.md

 Result: Now when the qemu-img process fails to compete, the failure is detected and reported to the engine which fails appropriately.

+#### oVirt Engine Data Warehouse

+ - [BZ 1851029](https://bugzilla.redhat.com/1851029) **[RFE] Add to time based queries the samples table**

+   Feature:

+Add 2 hours of data to time based queries

+Reason:

+Missing 02:00-02:59 hours of data in the reports

+Result: User is up to date 02:00-02:59 hours back and cannot see current data, adding 2 hours from the sample table will give the user better knowledge.

 ### Removed functionality

 #### VDSM